dwyl/learn-data-structures/README.md

-When we call insert on our array based set it does work similarly to our example above but, before it can insert, it first needs to check every cell to make sure the value we want to insert if not already in the set.
+When we call insert on our array based set it does work similarly to our example above but, before it can insert, it first needs to check every cell to make sure the value we want to insert is not already in the set.

 Let's take our currently defined set and try to insert the value `4` onto the end